 That’s the jaw-dropping number of blog posts published per day, according to Wordometer.
 And the massive figure only captures sites that run on WordPress.
 Also, it doesn’t cover dozens of other content types such as webinars, videos, audios, white papers, ebooks, and more.
 To stand out in this deluge of content, you must do more.

 300+ Editable Drag & Drop Templates

 There’s no better way to grab attention fast and engage users than through smart interactive content.

-In this article, I will show you the best examples of interactive content marketing done
+In this article, I will show you the best examples of interactive content marketing done right by savvy brands.

 Before we get into the core, let's first define interactive content and its benefits.

-What Is Interactive Content?
+What is Interactive Content?

-Interactive content is any type of content that prompts users to take part when they consume
+Interactive content is any type of content that prompts users to take part when they consume it.

 Unlike static content people consume passively, for users to get maximum value from interactive content, they must actively engage with it.

 Examples of interactive content include:

-6 Benefits Of Interactive Content
+6 Benefits of Interactive Content

 Is interactive content marketing all hype but no substance?